mdodovic/SymPyCAP/documentation1.md

 ## Acknowledgment

-We thank prof Dejan V. Tošić for recommending this software project to us and for all discussions and help with the project.
+We thank Prof. Dr Dejan V. Tošić for recommending this software project to us and for all discussions and help with the project.

 ## About SymPyCAP